 Figures.
 No more than 6 figures can be supplied.
 Each figure should consist of no more than 4 fragments.
 The figures should be clear and easily reproducible; the plots and curves are marked with Arabic numerals.
 Each figure is supplemented with numbers and inscriptions, which should appear in figure space.

 The original microphotographs are submitted with individual TIFF or JPG files containing their notation-free fragments.
 They should contain the scaling bar.
 The color figures should be presented in CMYK standard with the resolution of the original microphotographs should be no smaller than 300 dpi and 7 cm.
 The legends to figures are given at the end of the manuscript.
 The legends start with a general description of the figure, followed by an explanation of alphanumeric notations.
 The legends to microphotographs should indicate magnification and staining/impregnation methods.
 The data in figures should not repeat those in tables and in the text!

 Tables.
 No more than 4 tables should contain only necessary research data given in the generalized and statistically processed form.
 Each table is supplied with the order number and title.
 All numbers and units of measurements should correspond to the text.
 The data in tables should not repeat those in figures and in the text!

-References.
-The list of references in alphabetical order (no more than 30 items published after 2000) is given at the end of the manuscript.
+The list of references (no more than 30 items published after 2000) is given at the end of the manuscript and should follow the Vancouver reference style.
 The references should not include unpublished papers, the abstracts of meetings and conferences, abstracts of theses, and dissertations.
-The references in the text should give the number in the reference list placed within square brackets.
-The journal articles should be referenced with the abbreviated name of the journal, year, volume, number, and pages.
+The references in the text should give the number in the reference list placed within square brackets, for example, .
 The books are references by title, publisher name, and year of publication.